odoo/documentation/content/applications/finance/accounting/get_started/multi_currency.rst

 If a currency is set on a **journal**, that journal only handles transactions in that currency.

 To do so, go to :menuselection:`Accounting --> Configuration --> Journals`, open the journal you want to edit, and select a currency in the field :guilabel:`Currency`.
-If left empty, all active currencies are handled instead of just one.

 .. image:: multi_currency/journal-currency.png
    :align: center